diamondIPP/proteus/README.md

 -------------

-The documentation for Proteus is provided in the `rst` file format and can either be read directly on the repository website or translated to HTMl documents using the following command inside the build directory:
+The documentation for Proteus is provided in the `rst` file format and can either be read directly on the repository website or translated to HTML documents using the following command inside the build directory:

     make doc